vishvAsa/kalpAntaram/dharmaH/vishvAsaH/meta-dharma/social-cultivation/hindu-id/_index.md

 Here is an introduction to Hindu India by the Hinduism Today magazine:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nB2toz5p5Mw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+## Against south-Asia
+> South Asia term basically clubs India/Indians w/ Pakistan/Bdesh & their people & culture (which is different from India).
+So each bad thing of Pak & Bdesh is imposed on India's characterisation too while each good thing from India is shared by Pak/BD too under this term.

+> A musical exhibit said: "South of South Asia" - That's when I lost it. -Amey and Amit on [Brown Pundits](https://www.brownpundits.com/2020/04/14/browncast-episode-94-amey-and-amit-indians-not-south-asian/)